Presidency of Woodrow Wilson: Latin America

 Wilson sought closer relations with Latin America, and he hoped to create a Pan-American organization to arbitrate international disputes.
 He also negotiated a treaty with Colombia that would have paid that country an indemnity for the U.S. role in the secession of Panama, but the Senate defeated this treaty.
 However, Wilson frequently intervened in Latin American affairs, saying in 1913: "I am going to teach the South American republics to elect good men."
 The Dominican Republic had been a de facto American protectorate since Roosevelt's presidency, but suffered from instability.
 In 1916, Wilson sent troops to occupy the island, and the soldiers remained until 1924.
-In 1915, the U.S. intervened in Haiti after a revolt overthrew the government, The occupation lasted until 1919.
+In response to the assassination of the Haitian President, the U.S. intervened in Haiti in 1915 (the occupation would last until 1934).
 Wilson also authorized military interventions in Cuba, Panama, and Honduras.
 The 1914 Bryan–Chamorro Treaty converted Nicaragua into another de facto protectorate, and the U.S. stationed soldiers there throughout Wilson's presidency.

 At first President Wilson and Secretary of State Bryan were determined to stay out of Cuban affairs.
 The political turmoil continued.
 Cuba joined in the war against Germany, and prospered from American contracts.
 US Marines were stationed to protect the major sugar plantations in the Sugar Intervention.
 However, in 1919 political chaos again threatened the Civil War and Secretary of State Lansing sent General Enoch Crowder to stabilize the situation.

 The Panama Canal opened in 1914, just after the start of the World War.
-It fulfilled the long-term dream of building a canal across Central America and making possible quick movement between the Atlantic and the Pacific..
+It fulfilled the long-term dream of building a canal across Central America and making possible quick movement between the Atlantic and the Pacific.
 The canal provided quick passage between the Pacific Ocean with the Atlantic Ocean, presenting new opportunities to the shippers and allowing the Navy to quickly transfer warships between the two oceans.
 In 1916, the US purchased the Danish West Indies for $25 million from Denmark and renamed the territory as the United States Virgin Islands.